 Many candidates make the mistake of thinking they're close to an offer when they're invited for an interview.
-That assumption will almost certainly lose the job.
 Generally, all candidates invited for an interview have the basic qualifications to do the job.
 The interview is critical, therefore, in determining who will be selected.
 To learn more about this important topic, read our Career Guides about interviewing and utilize the materials (books, DVD’s) located on our Interviewing resources shelf.
-Then, use InterviewStream to learn more and record a video interview, and/or make an appointment for a videotaped practice interview.
+Then, use InterviewStream to learn more and record a video interview, and/or make an appointment for a Practice Interview with a CDO career counselor.

 - Write, call, or visit.

-Based on your research and what you know to be your best skills, decide how you will contact each organization.
+Based on your research and what you know to be your best skills, decide how you will reach out to each organization.
 Contact the individual who is the decision-maker for the type of position you are seeking.
-If you are calling, practice your telephone skills; and have several opening statements to use.
+If you are calling, practice your telephone skills and have several opening statements to use.
 Be polite and professional at all times.
-Have contingency plans in case of roadblocks; for example, how you are going to convince the secretary (whose job is to screen calls and visitors) to let you talk to the decision-maker without being pushy or offensive.
-Develop your letter writing skills by referring to Career Guides L1, Writing Job Search Letters, L2, Cover Letter Pointers, and L3, Cover Letter Outline) and having draft correspondence critiqued by a career counselor.
+Have contingency plans in case of roadblocks; for example, how are you going to convince the receptionist (whose job is to screen calls and visitors) to let you talk to the decision-maker without being pushy or offensive?
+Develop your letter writing skills by referring to our “L” Career Guides (L1, Writing Job Search Letters; L2, Cover Letter Pointers; and L3, Cover Letter Outline) and having draft correspondence critiqued by a career counselor.